dralshehri/hijridate/docs/usage.md

 ## Date Validation

 Date input values are by default checked if valid and within conversion range.
-Invalid date raises a `ValueError` exception, and out of range date raises an `OverflowError` exception.
-Both exceptions can be caught and handled in `try` and `except` blocks:
+Invalid date raises a `ValueError` exception, which can be caught and handled in `try` and `except` blocks:

 ```pycon
 >>> from hijridate import Hijri, Gregorian